Canada’s Provincial Nominee Program (PNP Programs)

 To qualify under the Provincial Nominee Program (PNP), a Canadian province or territory must nominate an applicant.
 Many Canadian provinces have an arrangement with the national Government of Canada in order to carry out their prerogative of nominating immigrant workers who would like to establish themselves in their respective province.

-What Provinces offer PNPs?
+What Canadian Provinces Offer PNPs?

 Currently there are eleven territories that are participating in the program.
 Criteria and eligibilities vary depending on the place of nomination.